CHC41015 Certificate IV in Celebrancy

 Classroom Dates in Western Australia

 Our courses are delivered in a blended format – part self-paced study via QualTrain’s e-learning website and part face-to-face in the classroom.
-Face-to-face learning is preceded by self-paced study so enrolment must occur at least four weeks prior to attendance in the classroom.
+Face-to-face learning is preceded by self-paced study so enrolment is recommended at least four weeks prior to attendance in the classroom.